soaxelbrooke/phrase/README.md

 **POST /transform** - eagerly replaces the longest phrases found in the provided documents.

 ```
-curl -XPOST localhost:6220/transform -d '{"documents": [{"label": "6001", "text": "The weather channel is great for when I want to check the weather!"}]}'
+$ curl -XPOST localhost:6220/transform -d '{"documents": [{"labels": ["6001"], "text": "The weather channel is great for when I want to check the weather!"}]}'
 [{"label":"6001","text":"The Weather_Channel is great for when I_want_to check_the_weather!"}]
 ```

 ## Labels

 Labels are used to learn significant single tokens and to aid in scoring significant phrases.
 While `phrase` can be used without providing labels, providing them allows it to learn more nuanced phrases, like used by a specific community or when describing a specific product.
-Labels are generally provided in the `label` column of the input CSV, or with the `--label` command line argument.
+Labels are generally provided in the `label` field of the input file, specified using `--labelfield` argument, or with the `--label` argument.

 Providing labels for your data causes `phrase` to count them into separate bags per label, and during export allows it to calculate an extra significance score based on label (instead of just co-occurance).
 This means that a phrase that is unique to that label is much more likely to be picked up than if it was being overshadowed in unlabeled data.